Bill naming state roadways after Trump, Inhofe stalls in Senate

-OKLAHOMA CITY — A bill that would name roadways after former President Donald Trump and U.S. Sen. Jim Inhofe hit a roadblock Thursday in the Oklahoma Senate.
+OKLAHOMA CITY — A bill that would name roadways after former President Donald Trump and U.S. Sen. Jim Inhofe hit a roadblock in the Oklahoma Senate on Thursday.

-Sen. Rob Standridge, R-Norman, presented Senate Bill 624 which would name a portion of U.S. 287 in the Oklahoma Panhandle, from Boise City to the Texas line, for Trump.
+Sen. Rob Standridge, R-Norman, presented Senate Bill 624, which would name a portion of U.S. 287 in the Oklahoma Panhandle — from Boise City to the Texas state line — for Trump.

 It also would have named the interchange at Interstate 40 and Douglas Boulevard in Midwest City after Inhofe, R-Okla.